walkskydev/state/readme.md

 * From the simplest scenarios to the most complex, all you need to know are a few functions:
    * `createState`+`geters/setters` - to create a state and manipulate the values
    * `observe`/`subscribe` - for functions/components to watch for updates
-   * `batch` - to update multiple states in one operation

 ## Getting started
 ```shell